Retirement And Pension Plans

 However, it is important to know that the other income sources attract taxes while your retirement plan premiums will be eligible for tax benefits4 under Section 80C of the Income Tax Act.

-• Deferred or Immediate Annuity?
+• Deferred or immediate annuity?

 If you need an immediate income upon investment, an immediate annuity plan can be a good choice.